searx-s/html-code/README.md

-HTML code for the search engine "Searx.s"
+HTML/JS/Python code for the search engine "Searx.s"